veeso/termscp/README.md

 If you're considering to install termscp I want to thank you 💜 !
 I hope you will enjoy termscp!
 If you want to contribute to this project, don't forget to check out our contribute guide.
 [Read More](CONTRIBUTING.md)

-If you are a Linux or a MacOS user this simple shell script will install termscp on your system with a single command:
+If you are a Linux, a FreeBSD or a MacOS user this simple shell script will install termscp on your system with a single command:

 ```sh
 curl --proto '=https' --tlsv1.2 -sSf "https://raw.githubusercontent.com/veeso/termscp/main/install.sh" | sh